locie/pySIP/README.md

 uncertain and only measured at discrete-time instants through non-ideal sensors.
 In this case, stochastic differential equations provide a modeling framework which is more robust to these uncertainties.
-The stochastic part of the state-space model can accomodate for unmodeled disturbances, which do not have a significant influence on the system dynamics.
+The stochastic part of the state-space model can accommodate for unmodeled disturbances, which do not have a significant influence on the system dynamics.
 Otherwise, unmeasured disturbances can be modeled as temporal **Gaussian Processes** with certain parametrized covariance structure.
 The resulting **Latent Force Model** is a combination of parametric grey-box model and non-parametric Gaussian process model.

 **pySIP** provides a framework for **infering continuous time linear stochastic state-space models**.
 For that purpose, it is possible to chose between a